top of page

 The "CONSOLE" knob is designed to enhance the sound of Aux inputs and the Master Fader.
 This knob contains the subtleties of line amps and summing amps.

 Sweet!!!
 Turn this knob clockwise to increase the amount of processing and use it on as many Aux channels as you like.
-A little bit will go a long way.
+Remember; a little bit will go a long way!

 3: Love your mix.